kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0047 Aircraft registration.md

 \(2\) Sign as agent or attorney-in-fact on the application, document, or request; and

-\(3\) Submit a signed power of attorney, or a true copy thereof certified under §49.21 of this chapter, with the application, document, or request.
+\(3\) Submit a signed power of attorney, or a true copy thereof certified under [[Volume 1/C Aircraft/0049 Recording of aircraft titles and security documents.md#§49.21   Return of original conveyance.|§49.21]] of this chapter, with the application, document, or request.

 \(d\) When a corporation submits an Aircraft Registration Application, a document submitted as supporting evidence under this part, or a request for cancellation of a Certificate of Aircraft Registration, it must—